 Standard rule: For each new paragraph, it is necessary to automatically indent the first text line.

-Standard rule: The writer should type their name, date, course title, number and section, paper version (e.g. Paper 2 First draft) on separate lines in the top left-hand corner of the first essay or document page.
+Standard rule: The writer should type their name, date, the course title, number and section, paper version (e.g. Paper 2 First draft) on separate lines in the top left-hand corner of the first essay or document page.
 Make sure you modify dates and versions as you keep submitting revised and final paper versions.

 Standard rule: Academic papers should have page numbers.
 These should appear in the top right-hand corner of every page apart from the first page.
 Try not to insert page numbers manually.
 It is best to use the ‘Header/Footer’ feature in MS Word to have them automatically generated.

 These steps should cause a page number to be automatically generated in the top right-hand side, even when changes are made.
-The header and footer option will remain greyed out and will need to be activated when changes are needed.
+The header and footer option will remain greyed out and will need to be activated when changes are required.

 If you do not want page numbers displayed on the first page: